smaurice101/readthedocs/docs/source/index.rst

 TML solutions run on Linux operating systems (or windows/mac/and other OS), and on any current and legacy chipsets.
 TML solutions can be deployed on the cloud (**with Internet**) or on-premise (**without Internet**) to process unlimited real-time data globally.
 TML solutions can run on any cloud infrastructure.

-Watch The TSS Youtube Video
+Watch The TSS Youtube Videos
 """""""""""""""""""""""""""""""

 **TSS Video:** `Youtube Video <https://www.youtube.com/watch?v=z3h2nJXVgUs>`_